 KEEP IN MIND:

-Avoid having problems or an accident right after the finish line of the first timed sector ( Turbón ): it would be complicated to pick you out from there…
+Please avoid having problems or an accident right after the finish line of the first timed sector (Turbón ): it would be complicated to pick you out from there…

-Be careful right after the second food station as you will cross a village and you will have to cross the main road on foot afterwards.
+Be careful right after the second food station as you will cross a village and you will have to cross the main road -off the bike please!- afterwards.

 The combination of the last singletrails heading down to Ainsa is not very difficult.
 However, top concentration and allowing short rests are paramount to stay safe as you will probably be very tired at that point of the day!
 Moreover, depending on the rider skill level, some parts can be even difficult to ride, being the clever choice to get off the bike to overcome them.